Dig safely and prevent utility dig-ins

 Dial 811 or use the online ticket-entry system, then wait your state’s required time for facility owners to mark their lines before you dig:

-- KY: Wait two full business days, excluding weekends and legal holidays (kentucky811.org)
+• KY and VA: Wait at least two full business days, excluding the day of your 811 request, weekends and legal holidays.

 Pre-mark your proposed excavation area with white paint, flags and/or stakes before you contact 811.